capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Account sign-up and login
 - The user will be required to register through a Facebook/Google account.
 - User profiles will be stored securely in a database using Firebase.
-- After signing-in, the app will navigate to the home page.
+- After signing in, the app will navigate to the home page.

 <!--#### The application must include a digital whiteboard.